All Episodes

 If you have money, you can walk somewhere and do something.

-And then as money, as power started being distributed further and further and further down the power pyramid, it became encapsulated because it was easier to give people money than it was to give them a slave or a chunk of land or something like this.
+And then, as money, as power started being distributed further and further and further down the power pyramid, it became encapsulated because it was easier to give people money than it was to give them a slave or a chunk of land or something like this.

-So we abstracted it into money, and these guys were doing that as we go on down here.
+So, we abstracted it into money, and these guys were doing that as we go on down here.

-And at some point it it dawns on everybody that oh, money is is a thing of its own, and I don't have to get it from the Pope or my own personal royalty, I can sail over to that other country, bash somebody on the head, take his money, bring it back here, and I will have everything I want within my own society, which is basically uh, you know, land, good food, long life, women, that sort of thing, right?
+I can sail over to that other country, bash somebody on the head, take his money, bring it back here, and I will have everything I want within my own society, which is basically, you know, land, good food, long life, women, that sort of thing, right?

-Now, the the Pope was not stupid when he split the planet in half to the uh King of Spain and Portugal, those guys had to pony up, they had to do shit.
+Now, the pope was not stupid when he split the planet in half to the king of Spain and Portugal.

-So he got a piece of the action.
+So, he got a piece of the action.

 He was guaranteed a certain amount of revenue out of the new territories, out of the new lands, and that revenue included human trafficking.

-And so we can go through and we can look at history and we can find out that in 1493 there was a pre-meeting meeting between the King of Spain and the Pope, in which they discussed and derived and decided upon methods for colonization, methods for the warfare.
+And so, we can go through and we can look at history and we can find out that in 1493, there was a pre-meeting meeting between the King of Spain and the Pope, in which they discussed and derived and decided upon methods for colonization, methods for the warfare.

 And there were documents that were written about it.